davidcim/wirinj/README.md

 Autowiring
 ----------

-Dependency injection comes at the cost of having to maintain it.
-The `Autowiring` class makes this task lighter.

-You add `Autowiring` at the end of the wiring configurations as a last resort to provide a dependency on the fly when it is undefined.
+You can add an `Autowiring` instance as a last resort to provide a dependency when it is undefined.
-The dependency type, `Instance`, `Singleton` or `Factory`, is chosen by heuristic rules.
+A dependency type: `Instance`, `Singleton` or `Factory`, will be automatically chosen by heuristic rules.

-Let's view an example:

 Example ([autowiring.py](examples/basic/autowiring.py)):